 - Pinch of salt

-- Add the snow peas and salt.
-Saute for 4 minutes.
+- Add the snow peas and air fry them for 5 minutes, tossing once halfway through cooking after 2 ½ minutes.

 - Remove the snow peas from the air fryer basket.
 Sprinkle the toasted sesame seeds on top before serving.
 Enjoy!